 So, i went online and searched for the meaning of "RDA" coupled with other interesting nutrition terms we see everyday, and decided to share them with you guys.
-By the way, this is the meaning of "RDA"
+By the way, this is the meaning of "RDA".

-The amounts of dietary energy and nutrients considered sufficient for maintaining good health by the people of a country.
+Recommended Dietary Allowances(RDA): the amounts of dietary energy and nutrients considered sufficient for maintaining good health by the people of a country.

 Other interesting nutrition terminologies are outlined below.
 Grab a pack of popcorn and enjoy!